ElwinKardux/Time-SeriesEfficientReturns/README.md

 A short description for each file:

 * **PredictabilityAnalysis.m:**
-Creates the predictability results for the Industry returns in Tables \ref{tab: pred inter} - \ref{tab: pred PC}, and for the Fama-French results reported in Table \ref{tab: FF5 Predictability}.
+Creates the predictability results for the Industry returns and for the Fama-French five factor returns

 * **efficient.m:**
 Function for creating the Intra-Industry efficient returns.
 It also computes its Sharpe Ratio improvements.